renesas-rz/meta-renesas-ai-demos/meta-shopping-basket-demo/README.md

 # meta-shopping-basket-demo
-This OpenEmbedded/Yocto layer adds support for the Renesas FOSS (Free Open Source Software) Shopping Basket Demo to the RZ/G2E ek874 and RZ/G2M hihope-rzg2m Linux platforms, as well as the RZ/G2L SMARC evaluation kit.
+This OpenEmbedded/Yocto layer adds support for the Renesas FOSS (Free Open Source Software) Shopping Basket Demo to the RZ/G2E ek874 and RZ/G2M hihope-rzg2m Linux platforms, as well as the RZ/G2L and RZ/G2LC SMARC evaluation kits.

 This meta-layer adds all dependencies and installs the Qt based demo application into the final RFS.
 The demo itself can be compiled seperately using qmake.
 The